Cubli Wheelbot: Take a Look at How This One-wheel Cube Stunningly Balances Itself Like Magic

 ASIMO Robot Is Introduced In New York

-NEW YORK - JANUARY 28: The new Honda robot ASIMO walks upstairs during a North American educational tour designed to introduce the public to ASIMO and to encourage students to study robotics science on January 28, 2003, in New York City.
-ASIMO (Advanced Step in Innovative Mobility) is a product of over 15 years of robotic development at Honda and was created to help people in need.
-(Photo by Spencer Platt/Getty Images)
+NEW YORK - JANUARY 28: The new Honda robot ASIMO walks up stairs during a North American educational tour designed to introduce the public to ASIMO and to encourage students to study robotics science January 28, 2003 in New York City.
+ASIMO (Advanced Step in Innovative Mobility) is a product of over 15 years of robotic development at Honda and was created for the purpose of helping people in need.
+(Photo by Spencer Platt/Getty Images) Getty Images

 The One-Wheel Cubli's designer, Matthias Hofer, says it's like balancing a pen and a broomstick vertically on your palm.
 Still, you only have to worry about balancing them on one axis.
 That is, they'll only tip toward or away from you, and you can move your palm underneath them to compensate for it.
 The shorter pen will be more challenging to balance and will need your palm to move quickly and in small steps.